 Mix and Match Concealers

-For the undereyes, Dubroff recommends using a thinner formula: "Where the skin is really thin under the eyes, some concealers can be too heavy for this area.
-Instead, use your moisturiser or face mist to really thin out a formula for this area, or choose a finer formula like Rodial's Banana Lowlighter (£38)."
+For undereye concealing, Dubroff recommends using a thinner formula: "Where the skin is really thin under the eyes, some concealers can be too heavy for this area.
+Instead, use your moisturizer or face mist to really thin out a formula for this area, or choose a finer formula like Rodial's Banana Lowlighter ($42)."

-"Whatever the makeup look, I love to pop a little bit of the blusher colour onto the eye lids, tapped in over the eye shadow to bring the whole look together and to make sure it all looks coordinated.
+"Whatever the makeup look, I love to pop a little bit of the blusher color onto the eyelids, tapped in over the eye shadow to bring the whole look together and to make sure it all looks coordinated.
 If I'm not doing a strong lip, I'll pop a little bit of the blusher on the lips too."

 Save Powder for Last